oddlama/autokernel/README.md

 $ cargo install autokernel
 ```

-Afterwards you will need to create a `/etc/autokernel/config.toml` (for a reference see [config.toml](https://github.com/oddlama/autokernel/blob/main/config.toml)):
+Afterwards you will need to create a `/etc/autokernel/config.toml` (for a reference see [config.toml](https://github.com/oddlama/autokernel/blob/main/config.toml)).
+Here you can configure which script is used to generate the kernel configuration and how the artifacts
+should be installed to your system when using `autokernel build --install`.

 ```toml
 [config]